-Payment processing software: is there a one-size-fits-all solution?
+Online payment software: Is there a one-size-fits-all solution?

 Every industry has its peculiarities that require some custom features added to the basic scheme.
-Payment processing software for banks differs from software developed for the automotive industry.
-Financial institutions need to manage a wide range of payment channels – ATMs, point of sale terminals, eCommerce shops, and mobile transactions.
-A car rental company, on the other hand, needs to accept fleet cards and process large transactions.
+The software enabling online payment processing for internet businesses differs from solutions developed for the banking industry.
+Financial institutions need to manage a wide range of payment channels – ATMs, point of sale terminals, eCommerce shops, and mobile transactions —and ensure data consistency in payments.
+A car rental company with a fleet management system, on the other hand, needs to accept fleet cards and process large transactions.
 Every industry has its own specific requirements that influence the efficiency of business processes.

 The market offers both turn-key solutions and custom software that covers specific issues and can be combined with other company’s software.
 Among the top payment processing platforms that offer a merchant account, payment processor, and payment gateway are such giants as PayPal, Skrill, Stripe, Amazon Payments, and Google Wallet.
 The advantages of using them include:

 - guaranteed fraud protection and personal data protection

 - multicurrency payment processing